 You can hop on the trail at the Texas Beach Parking Lot.

-The trail itself is pretty friendly to hikers/walkers and runners.
-There’s a couple technical spots but nothing super crazy.
+The trail itself is pretty friendly to hikers/walkers, and runners.
+There are a couple of technical spots but nothing super crazy.
 The views are well worth it!
 And you may even be able to spot the black bears at Maymont Park, as the trail goes right beside the enclosure for a bit.

 North Bank Trail can then be connected to Buttermilk Trail by crossing Nickel Bridge to the south.